24th March, 2021

 Your first step should be to identify hazardous substances used or produced within your business activities.
-These are substances you need to control under the COSHH regulations.
-Identifying where you use or create hazardous substances highlights the activities you should be assessing.
+These are the substances you need to control under the COSHH regulations.
+Identifying where you use or create hazardous substances highlights the tasks you should be assessing.

 But how do you identify hazardous substances?
-Often substances are supplied to you, so an easy way to start is to look at the type of chemicals, liquids and solutions you buy.
+Often substances are supplied to you, so an easy way to start is to look at the chemicals, liquids and solutions you buy.
 The COSHH regulations also apply to substances you create during your work, like dust, fumes and gases.
-If you mix substances together, you need to assess the combined risk as part of your COSHH assessment.
+And if you mix substances together, you need to assess the combined risk as part of your COSHH assessment.
 So also look at your processes.
 What materials do you alter?
 What mixtures do you create?

-Here are some more details of substances covered by COSHH and how to identify them.
+Here are some more details of the types of substances covered by COSHH and how to identify them.

 Once you have identified the hazardous substance(s) you need to assess, you can gather safety information.
-If a substance is supplied to you, you should be able to get a copy of the safety data sheet.
-Usually, material safety data sheets (MSDS) are provided by your supplier.
+If the product is purchased, you can ask for a copy of the safety data sheet.
+Usually, material safety data sheets (MSDS) get provided by your supplier.
 You can also often download them from the manufacturer's website.
-If you can't find it request a copy from your supplier.
+If you can't find a sheet for your substance, request a copy from your supplier.

-Finally, you can start actually completing the COSHH assessment form.
-The first two steps (identifying hazardous substances and gathering information) might seem to make things take a little longer, but having the right information to hand before you start your COSHH assessment will speed up the next stages.
+Finally, you can start completing the COSHH assessment form.
+The first two steps (identifying hazardous substances and gathering information) might seem to make things take a little longer, but having this information to hand before you start your COSHH assessment will speed up the following stages.

 Substance: Cement Date: 7th Jan 2019 Task: Mixing of mortar, concrete etc Duration: 2 hours Reference: COSHH001

-In the next section, you should outline the risks people are exposed to when using, or coming into contact with the substance.
-Don't forget to consider other people that might be at risk, not just those carrying out the task, for example, adjacent workers and members of the public.
-Your assessment needs to consider anyone that could come into contact with the substance.
+In the next section, you should outline the risks people are exposed to when they use or come into contact with the substance.
+Don't forget to consider other people that might be at risk, not just those carrying out the task, for example, adjacent workers and the public.
+Your assessment needs to consider the risk to anyone that could come into contact with the substance.

 If the substance has a classification symbol assigned to it, make sure you include that on your COSHH assessment.
-You can find this out from the packaging or the safety data sheet.
-If a substance is explosive, or toxic for example, it will have a symbol.
-This will help people using the substance quickly identify the risk.
+You can find this out from the packaging or on the safety data sheet.
+For example, if a substance is explosive or toxic, it will have a symbol.
+This visual information will help people using the substance quickly identify the risk.

 Find out more about COSHH chemical hazard symbols and their meanings.

 The purpose of your COSHH assessment is to prevent exposure.
 But things can sometimes go wrong, and you must also plan for emergencies.
-If contact happens, quick action is vital, especially with high-hazard substances.
+If harmful contact happens, quick action is vital, especially with high-hazard substances.
 People need to know what the correct first aid measures are, and these instructions should be in the COSHH assessment.

 Consider the types of first aid needed if your control measures fail.
-For example, the action required for skin contact will be different to inhalation.
+For example, the action required for skin contact will be different from inhalation.
 The safety data sheet or industry guidance will outline recommended first aid advice.
-Consider if this applies to your activity and add appropriate advice to your assessment.
+Consider if this applies to your activity and add the appropriate information to your assessment.

-Remember to provide for any first measures on-site.
-For example, if you instruct that 'on contact with skin wash with soap, specialist hand cleaner and water', you need to make sure that the soap, hand cleaner and water is available on site should it be needed.
+Remember to provide any first measures on-site.
+For example, if you instruct that " on contact with skin wash with soap, specialist hand cleaner and water ", you need to make sure that the soap, hand cleaner and water is available on site.